Installing Rucio Server

 -

-Please save the client_id and client_secret from both of [C1] and [C2].
+Please save the value of client_id and client_secret after registration.

 Preparing idpsecrets.json